msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_4_data-connectivity.md

 *   [C-SR] Are STRONGLY RECOMMENDED to randomize the source MAC address and sequence number of probe request frames, once at the beginning of each scan, while STA is disconnected.
-    * Each group of probe request frames comprising one scan should use one consistent MAC address (SHOULD NOT randomize MAC address halfway through a scan).
+    * Each group of probe request frames comprising one scan SHOULD use one consistent MAC address (SHOULD NOT randomize MAC address halfway through a scan).
-    * Probe request sequence number should iterate as normal (sequentially) between the probe requests in a scan.
+    * Probe request sequence number SHOULD iterate as normal (sequentially) between the probe requests in a scan.
-    * Probe request sequence number should randomize between the last probe request of a scan and the first probe request of the next scan.
+    * Probe request sequence number SHOULD randomize between the last probe request of a scan and the first probe request of the next scan.
 *   [C-SR] Are STRONGLY RECOMMENDED, while STA is disconnected, to allow only the following elements in probe request frames: